Flooperr/UGAModuleSkipper/README.md

 # UGAModuleSkipper
-Skips the Timer For UGA 101 Orientation Modules
+Python Script That Skips the Timer For UGA 101 Orientation Modules